My First Wings & Waffle Experience

-The first time my daughter mentioned the combination of fried chicken wings and breakfast waffles, I sort of gagged.
+I remember the first time my daughter mentioned the combination of fried chicken wings and breakfast waffles, years ago.
+I sort of gagged.
 It sounded like just another food gimmick.

 Joining the Line in 2011